ItsJonQ/jonquach/_posts/naming-css-class-names.md

 ---
-date: '2019-01-14'
+date: "2019-01-14"
-title: 'Naming CSS Class Names'
+title: "Naming CSS Class Names"
-category: 'CSS'
+category: "CSS"
 draft: false
-topCaption: '😅 Um...
-Box?'
+topCaption: "😅 Um...
+Box?"
-image: '/assets/posts/naming-things-is-hard.png'
+image: "/assets/posts/naming-things-is-hard.png"
-featuredImage: '/assets/posts/naming-things-is-hard.png'
+featuredImage: "/assets/posts/naming-things-is-hard.png"
 ---

 You're working on some UI.
 It's a series of CSS problems.
 You figured out the styles required to solve it.
 All you gotta do is create a couple of new CSS class names.